 Can my family be with me after my procedure?

 Yes.
-After your procedure, you will be taken to a recovery area.
+After your procedure, you will be transported to the recovery area.
 A nurse will monitor your vital signs and make sure you are comfortable as the sedation begins to wear off.
-Your family will be invited back to the recovery area soon after you arrive in this area.
+Your family will be invited back to the recovery area soon after you arrive.
 The physician will speak with you and your responsible driver in recovery.

 May I drive home?

-Should I continue my usual medications after surgery?
+Should I continue my usual medications after the procedure?

-Most patients should continue their usual medications after surgery.
-Patients who have diabetes and those patients on blood thinners may require some adjustment to their medications.
-These instructions will be clarified with you before you leave the facility.
-If you have any questions, please call your physician or primary care physician.
+Most patients should continue their usual medications after the procedure.
+You will receive a copy of your current medication list along with instructions to continue medications or not.
+Patients who are diabetic and those patients on blood thinners may require some adjustment to their medications.
+These instructions will be clarified with you before you leave the Facility.
+If you have any questions, please call your procedure physician or primary care physician.

-How long will I stay after my surgery?
+How long will I stay after my procedure?

 The amount of recovery time varies from patient to patient.
 Recovery may last up to 1 hour if everything goes without incident.
-After your procedure, a nurse will monitor your vital signs and make sure you are alert and stable before you will be discharged from the center.
+After your procedure, a nurse will monitor your vital signs and make sure you are alert and stable before you are discharged from the Facility.